-- ★15 Advanced Standing and ★3 chosen from FDSE 495.
-EDES 346, EDPY 442, EDIT 480. - 2.
-The selection of courses for students not eligible for ★15 advanced standing is under revision.
-Students not eligible for ★15 advanced standing should consult - with Undergraduate Student Services.
-Students must take EDSE 388 during the IPT, which is normally offered in the Fall
+- 1. ★15 Advanced Standing and ★3 chosen from EDSE 495, EDES 346, EDPY 442, EDIT - 2.
+The selection of courses for students no eligible for ★15 advanced standing is under revision.
+Students not eligible for ★15 advanced standing should consult with Undergraduate Student Services.
+Students must take EDSE 388 during the

-Term only.
-Notes
+IPT, which is normally offered in the Fall Term only.